smusker/logic-mechinterp/README.md

 Consistent Instructions: The instructional text and prompt structure remain the same for all runs.
 Collecting Multiple Runs:

-Correct Runs: Generate multiple runs where the model correctly categorizes the test object and provides the correct rule explanation.
+Correct Run: Generate a run where the model gives a categorization and then a rule.
-Incorrect Runs: Generate multiple runs where the model incorrectly categorizes the test object and provides an incorrect rule explanation.
-Variability: Use random seeds and temperature adjustments to introduce variability in the model's outputs.
+Incorrect Run: Selectively noise input tokens corresponding to the original output categorization until the categorization flips.
+We now have a flipped categorization followed by a rule.
-Goal: Obtain a sufficient number of correct and incorrect runs (e.g., 3 each per rule) to create multiple combinations for intervention.
+Goal: Obtain contrasting runs (e.g., 3 each per rule) to create pairs for intervention.
 Activation Patching (Intervention):

 Intervention Points: We intervene on sliding windows of tokens and layers, starting after standard input tokens and continuing up to and including initial output tokens.